nimbo1000/kubernetes-course/kubernetes-02-deploy-app/step3.rst

 terminated by pressing control-C and won't show any output while its running.

-We will open a second terminal window to run the proxy.
+We will run the proxy on the background.

 ``kubectl proxy``\ {{execute }}